xsanon/chess/README.md

 ### Notes
 Chess board only prints properly on Unix-type terminals due to system-specific colored printing.
 For Windows, check out Ubuntu on WSL.

+Not currently supported:
+ * checking that king does not threaten king
+ * checking for mates
+ * checking for checkmates